Skip to content

 print(paste("Deployment request result:", request_result))

-If you are having any troubles in using this template, do not hesitate to ask for help in our Slack community.
+If you are having any troubles in using the provided code snippets, do not hesitate to ask for help in our Slack community.